-- 66 Council meetings are recorded and livestreamed to the public with the exception of closed sessions.
-Committee meetings may be recorded and livestreamed to the public with the exception of closed sessions. - At the start of a meeting, the Chair notifies those present whether the meeting is being livestreamed and if a recording will be made available on the County's website after the meeting is adjourned. - If there are technical difficulties while livestreaming that are unable to be resolved, the Chair advises those present at the meeting that the livestream is not available.
-Notice of the technical difficulties will be provided to the public on Rocky View County's website. - (1) The meeting may continue without a livestream provided that the meeting can still be recorded by other means and the recording can be made available on the County's website after the meeting is adjourned. - The use of audio/video recording devices by the public or the media during a meeting is prohibited unless authorization is provided by the Chair and Chief Administrative Officer.

-Meeting recordings will be retained and provided in accordance with Rocky View County's bylaws, policies, and procedures.
+- Council meetings are recorded and livestreamed to the public with the exception of closed sessions.
+Committee meetings may be recorded and livestreamed to the public with the exception of closed sessions. - At the start of a meeting, the Chair notifies those present whether the meeting is being livestreamed and if a recording will be made available on Rocky View County's public website after the meeting is adjourned. - If there are technical difficulties while livestreaming that are unable to be resolved, the Chair advises those present at the meeting that the livestream is not available.
+Notice of the technical difficulties will be provided to the public on Rocky View County's public website. - (1) The meeting may continue without a livestream provided that the meeting can still be recorded by other means and the recording can be made available on Rocky View County's public website after the meeting is adjourned. - The use of audio/video recording devices by the public or the media during a meeting is prohibited unless authorization is provided by the Chair and Chief Administrative Officer. - Meeting recordings will be retained and provided in accordance with Rocky View County's bylaws, policies, and procedures.
 Meeting recordings will only be transcribed by Rocky View County if required in connection with any litigation, audit, or investigation.